-For the last three years local Cider Maker, Rocquette Cider Company, has run an ‘apple swap’ campaign at harvest time to encourage all local apple tree owners to exchange their crops for either cash or Cider as a swap exchange.
+For a number of years now local Cider Maker, Rocquette Cider Company, has run an ‘apple swap’ campaign at harvest time to encourage all local apple tree owners to exchange their crops for either cash or Cider.

-For the six Saturdays from September 15th until October 27th between 10am and 12 midday islanders can deliver their apple crops, however large or small in volume, and collect their cider or cash in exchange.
-James confirmed ‘we expect a lot of interest this year as growers have already been in contact to confirm their commitment, all we ask is that the apples are free from pesticides or foreign bodies and are not bruised’
+For the six Saturdays from mid September until the end of October between 10am and 12 midday islanders can deliver their apple crops, however large or small in volume, and collect their cider or cash in exchange.
+James confirmed, “We have had a lot of interest over the years and now receive up to 15 tonnes of apples per annum.
+All we ask is that the apples are free from pesticides and foreign bodies and are not bruised.”

 Rocquette Cider Company is Guernsey’s only commercial cider maker and is based on the family farm at Les Fauxquets de Haut, Rue des Fauxquets, Castel, GY5 7QA, and all apple variants are welcome from every Parish.